If you’re looking for a showstopper dessert to wow your guests during winter, then you’re in the right place!

-- Make sure you use a soy-free chocolate to make this recipe soy free.
+- Make sure you use a soy-free chocolate if you want to make this recipe soy free.

 - 6 tbsp icing sugar, plus extra for decorating